New product development: Process structure

 PHASE 3: Product implementation often refers to later stages of detailed engineering design (e.g. refining mechanical or electrical hardware, or software, or goods or other product forms), as well as test process that may be used to validate that the prototype actually meets all design specifications that were established.

 PHASE 4: Fuzzy back-end or commercialization phase represent the action steps where the production and market launch occur.

 The front-end marketing phases have been very well researched, with valuable models proposed.
 Peter Koen et al. provides a five-step front-end activity called front-end innovation: opportunity identification, opportunity analysis, idea genesis, idea selection, and idea and technology development.
 He also includes an engine in the middle of the five front-end stages and the possible outside barriers that can influence the process outcome.
 The engine represents the management driving the activities described.
 The front end of the innovation is the greatest area of weakness in the NPD process.
 This is mainly because the FFE is often chaotic, unpredictable and unstructured.
 Engineering design is the process whereby a technical solution is developed iteratively to solve a given problem.

-The design stage is very important because at this stage most of the product life cycle costs are engaged.
+The design stage is very important because at this stage most of the product life cycle costs are incurred.
 Previous research shows that 70–80% of the final product quality and 70% of the product entire life-cycle cost are determined in the product design phase, therefore the design-manufacturing interface represent the greatest opportunity for cost reduction.

 Design projects last from a few weeks to three years with an average of one year.
-Design and commercialization phases usually start a very early collaboration.
-When the concept design is finished it will be sent to manufacturing plant for prototyping, developing a Concurrent Engineering approach by implementing practices such as QFD, DFM/DFA and more.
+Design and commercialization phases usually start with a very early collaboration.
+When the concept design is finished it will be sent to a manufacturing plant for prototyping, developing a Concurrent Engineering approach by implementing practices such as QFD, DFM/DFA and more.
 The output of the design (engineering) is a set of product and process specifications – mostly in the form of drawings, and the output of manufacturing is the product ready for sale.
 Basically, the design team will develop drawings with technical specifications representing the future product, and will send it to the manufacturing plant to be executed.
 Solving product/process fit problems is of high priority in information communication design because 90% of the development effort must be scrapped if any changes are made after the release to manufacturing.